Skip to main content

 • To add a new column, select Add column from the menu bar.
 Enter the column name, and click Add.
 If you declare the column, you can also set the column type and its data type.

 • To declare an existing column, hover over the column and click Edit.
 Click the toggle to declare the column.
 Click Apply to save your settings.
-Polaris labels declared columns with a solid lock icon.
+Polaris marks declared columns with a solid lock icon.

 Polaris declare column